run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Launch-Unattended-Training-Workloads-.md

 *   Running - the job is running
 *   Succeeded - the job has ended

+A full list of Job statuses can be found [here](../Scheduling/Job-Statuses.md)

 To get additional status on your job run: